Determining your eligibility

 - I’ve lost my citizenship card/certificate.
 How do I replace it?

-- What documents should I send with my application for a citizenship certificate (also known as proof of citizenship)?
+- What documents should I send with my application for a citizenship certificate (proof of citizenship)?

 - Can I replace my citizenship certificate if there is a spelling or other mistake on it?

 - How do I get a citizenship certificate (proof of citizenship) for someone under 18 years old?